 Referencing Manufacturer’s Sizing Chart

-Once you have all the measurements, reference the manufacturer’s sizing chart to find the harness size that corresponds to your dog’s measurements.
-Each brand may have its own sizing guidelines, so it’s essential to consult the specific chart to ensure the best fit.
+Once you have all the measurements, reference the manufacturer’s sizing chart to find the harness size corresponding to your dog’s measurements.
+Each brand may have its sizing guidelines, so it’s essential to consult the specific chart to ensure the best fit.

 Adjustable vs. Fixed Size Harnesses

-Consider whether you want an adjustable or fixed size harness.
-Adjustable harnesses allow you to customize the fit to suit your dog’s specific measurements, while fixed size harnesses come in predetermined sizes.
-Both options can be suitable, depending on your dog’s needs and the style of harness you prefer.
+Consider whether you want an adjustable or fixed-size harness.
+Adjustable harnesses allow you to customize the fit to suit your dog’s specific measurements, while fixed-size harnesses come in predetermined sizes.
+Both options can be suitable, depending on your dog’s needs and the harness style you prefer.

 Final Check